evanxliu1/Crash-Never/README.md

 ## Project Overview

-## Pipeline Roadmap & Priorities
+## Pipeline Progress Checklist

-1. **EDA & Dataset Integrity**
+- [x] **EDA & Dataset Integrity**
-   - Visualize class/event distributions and event timing.
-   - Identify and handle anomalies or outliers in labels and timing.
+  _Visualize class/event distributions and event timing.
+Identify and handle anomalies or outliers._

-2. **Frame Extraction**
+- [x] **Frame Extraction**
-   - Extract the middle 50% of frames from each video for downstream processing.
-   - Optimize for speed and memory.
+  _Extract the middle 50% of frames from each video for downstream processing.
+Optimize for speed and memory._

-3. **YOLOv11 Object Detection**
+- [x] **YOLOv11 Object Detection**
-   - Run YOLOv11 on extracted frames.
-   - Save detection results and visualizations for qualitative review.
+  _Run YOLOv11 on extracted frames.
+Save detection results and visualizations for qualitative review._

-4. **SORT Tracking**
+- [ ] **SORT Tracking**
-   - Implement and integrate SORT for object tracking across frames.
-   - Extract per-object trajectories, velocities, and accelerations.
+  _Implement and integrate SORT for object tracking across frames.
+Extract per-object trajectories, velocities, and accelerations._

-5. **Feature Construction**
+- [ ] **Feature Construction**
-   - Build windowed feature representations using YOLO+SORT outputs.
-   - (Optional/Deferred) Experiment with CNN global features.
+  _Build windowed feature representations using YOLO+SORT outputs.
+(Optional/Deferred) Experiment with CNN global features._

-6. **Sequence Modeling**
+- [ ] **Sequence Modeling**
-   - Train and evaluate sequence models (e.g., LSTM) for collision prediction.
-   - Experiment with window size, stride, and model variants.
+  _Train and evaluate sequence models (e.g., LSTM) for collision prediction.
+Experiment with window size, stride, and model variants._

-7. **Evaluation & Visualization**
+- [ ] **Evaluation & Visualization**
-   - Quantitatively evaluate model performance.
-   - Overlay predictions and tracks on video for interpretability.
+  _Quantitatively evaluate model performance.
+Overlay predictions and tracks on video for interpretability._

-8. **Documentation & Refactoring**
+- [ ] **Documentation & Refactoring**
-   - Continually improve code modularity and clarity.
-   - Remove obsolete code and keep this roadmap updated.
+  _Continually improve code modularity and clarity.
+Remove obsolete code and keep this roadmap updated._

 ---
 - **Design Outcome:** Prototyped optical flow pipeline, but found it **too slow and computationally expensive** for large-scale batch processing.
 Decision: **abandon in favor of SORT tracking**.